 Learn more about our leaders, members, and upcoming concerts.

 Membership is available by audition only.
-Our next set of auditions will be in mid-December, 2016.
+Our next auditions will be held the evenings of May 30 and June 26, 2017.
 Visit our Auditions page for more information.

 If you aren't quite sure, feel free to contact us to request to observe a rehearsal.
 And, watch this video to find out why we sing.